 MID

-The MID function is used to extract a specific number of characters from a text string, starting at a specified position.
-It is handy for manipulating text data in Excel and extracting substrings from strings.
+The MID function extracts a specified number of characters from a text string, beginning at a given start position.
+It is useful for manipulating text data in Excel.

 Syntax 🔗